 Make sure to remove the labels from the flower pots.
-Then wipe them down with a wet towel to remove any dirt or debris on them.
+Wipe them down with a wet towel to remove any dirt or debris on them.
 This is important because if they are dirty the paint won’t stick properly.
 Let them dry completely before you start painting.

 The type of paint you choose depends on where your flower pot lighthouse is going to live.
-If it’s going to be inside, then you can simply use an acrylic paint.
-However, if your flower pot lighthouse is going to live outside then you need to use a paint that can withstand the elements.
-I’m using Apple Barrel Paint – Colbalt Blue.
+If it’s going to be inside, then you can simply use acrylic paint.
+However, if your flower pot lighthouse is going to live outside then you need to use outdoor paint that can withstand the elements.
+I’m using Apple Barrel Paint – Cobalt Blue.

-I painted the outside of the flower pots blue, leaving the rim blank.
+I painted the outside of the flower pots blue, leaving the rim of the pot natural.

-I also painted the bottom of the smallest flower pot because it would be visible on the top of the lighthouse.
+I also painted the bottom of the smallest clay pot because it will be visible on the top of the lighthouse.

 Then I painted the rims of the flower pots silver to provide some visual interest.
 I used Delta Ceramcoat Metallic Silver.

 I flipped the largest flower pot over and added a ring of clear silicone along the edge of the bottom.
-Then I placed the smaller pot on top of it.
+Then I placed the smaller pots on top of it.

 Then I used a Folk Art gold/black Color shift to create a door at the bottom of my lighthouse.

 Once everything had dried I used a permanent marker to add some more details to my windows and door, and some other accents on the rest of the lighthouse.
-You could draw sand, rocks, or waves if you wanted to as well.
+You could draw sand, rocks, waves or even decorative rope or sea glass if you wanted to as well.

-I decided to go a bit of a different route and attached a lantern that my son had given me to the top, with a battery operated waterproof LED light inside.
+I decided to go a bit of a different route and attached a small lantern that my son had given me to the top, with a battery-operated waterproof LED light inside.